OpenWeatherMapUtils/utils/README.md

-# utils
+# OpenWeatherMap Utils

-Utilities for OpenWeatherMap
+Utilities for OpenWeatherMap (fetching histories, showing and processing in Jupyter notebooks ...)